bday-boy/weeble/README.md

 ### High-priority

-- Store guesses in storage rather than cookies since Safari on iPhone clears cookies when closed and the user's daily is deleted
 - Add indicator that there are no tags/genres/etc.
-- Fix fuzzy search

 ### Low-priority

-- Optimize search suggestions
 - Fix on mobile
 - Dropdown show on click
 - Condense how to play section